 Keri started working at WCHS in 2002, so she holds the record for longevity.
 Keri loves socializing feral kittens and helping sick and injured animals and finding new, loving homes for them.
 Keri lives in Brattleboro and enjoys spending time with her husband, Chris, their twin daughters Kayleigh & Brooke, their son, Devin, and stepson, Christopher.
 Keri enjoys hiking with her dog Kody and cuddling with her cat Neko.

 Marianne Monoc, Development Director

-Marianne has worked in the non-profit sector for the past 22 years.
+Marianne has worked in the non-profit sector for the past 23 years.
 She has extensive fundraising and marketing experience, specializing in events management, corporate sponsorship acquisition, social media marketing, annual fund development, and grant research and writing.
-In the past, Marianne has worked with the Pioneer Valley Humane Society in Massachusetts, as well as the Humane Society of South Platte Valley, Freedom Service Dogs, and Divine Feline, all located in Colorado.
+Marianne's passion is animal welfare and she has worked with the Pioneer Valley Humane Society in Massachusetts, as well as the Humane Society of South Platte Valley, Freedom Service Dogs, and Divine Feline, all located in Colorado.
 She and her husband and three rescue dogs (MoeMoe, Daphne, and Scrappy) moved back to New England recently to be closer to family.